 You can quickly locate the desired track on YouTube or SoundCloud.
 Just use the search.

-iRingg also uses machine learning algorithm to recommend you tracks that you can easily turn into ringtones.
-It surveys music library on your devices and suggests only relevant data.
+iRingg also uses a machine-learning algorithm to recommend tracks that you can easily turn into ringtones.
+It surveys the music library on your devices and suggests only relevant data.

 Step 2.
 Trim your ringtone + apply SndMoji

-SndMojis are fun sound effects that can make your ringtone truuuly personal.
+SndMojis are fun sound effects that can make your ringtone truly yours.
 Simply choose any and put it on the track whenever you think it suits best!

 Step 3.
 Add your ringtone to iPhone (without iTunes)

 iRingg literally can’t be easier to use.
-But besides being so simple and straightforward, it’s has many nice features up its sleeve.
+But besides being so simple and straightforward, it has many nice features up its sleeve.
 For example:

 It’s intuitive, minimalistic & has a straightforward UI

 You no longer need to convert .mp3 to .m4r. iRingg does the converting for you